twilliamsorel/trevors-tales/src/_stories/a-night-out.md

 “Yeah…” she says.
 I can’t tell if she’s just too drunk to hold a conversation, or wants me to take the lead.

 “What was your name?”
 I say, extending my hand.
-I know this will kill the conversation: formalizing relations and showing respect.
+This will kill the conversation: formalizing relations and showing respect.
 It’s what we’re taught to do in normal situations, but from what I can tell, it’s the fastest way to blow your chances.

 “Alice.”